 An objective review panel will evaluate complete and responsive applications according to the criteria listed in the "V.1.
 Criteria" section above.
-All persons who serve on the panel will be external to the U.S. Government Country Program Office.
-The panel may include both Federal and non-Federal participants.
+All persons who serve on the panel will be external to the U.S. Government Country Program Office in Côte d'Ivoire.
+The panel can include both Federal and non-Federal participants.